WHO WE ARE

 We educate children.
 Our schools programme is presently being piloted in Aberdeen and it launches across Scotland for P6s and P7s inJune 2020.
 For more information about the programme and to receive updates on its launch please email us on firstname.lastname@example.org.

-We educate and support parents.
-This is our primary objective for 2019-2020, supporting digital parenting and increasing parental engagement with online exploitation and cyber safety and security.
+We also educate and support parents.
+We offer sessions to support digital parenting and increase parental engagement with online exploitation and cyber safety and security.
 We are available to lead parent sessions in the North of Scotland.
+We collaborate with Robert Gordon's University Cyber Security Department and with child mental health workers.
+We have a children's worker who specialises in mental health who runs sessions with schools.
 For more details please email us.

 We help, educate and support teachers.
 The pace of change in relation to online risks for young people can be overwhelming.
 We support teachers with up to date materials and one to one assistance wherever necessary.